 3. During the referral process, the confidentiality of the household is prioritized, as the New Bedford CoC, recognizes that this is an essential part of keeping those fleeing domestic violence/human trafficking safe.
-The CoC also abides by a Personally Identifiable Information (PII) protocol that is a part of all funded agency subrecipient agreements.
 No mention of the situation is made within the New Bedford's Homeless Management Information System (HMIS), but instead the household is referred discreetly and confidentially to the local service provider or SAFELINK for safety planning and services.
-Additionally, when CE staff are engaging with households fleeing domestic violence/human trafficking, they offer a support, non-judgmental approach to ensure survivors are not retraumatized, and that they feel, and are, safe discussing and being referred to the local service providers and that their needs are met.
+Additionally, when CE staff are engaging with households fleeing domestic violence/human trafficking, they offer a support, non-judgmental approach to ensure survivors are not re-traumatized, and that they feel safe discussing and being referred to the local service providers and that their needs are met.
 The CE Team and the NBWC require written releases to facilitate any sharing of client info between agencies.